(FICTION 6,870 words) (BACK TO HOME PAGE)

 Even in her most suggestible moods – during a post-coital smoke and after a shower – Liz skillfully resisted his appeals.
 But her irritability surged as Vienna Day loomed.
 The pressures were piling up.
 She’d lost track of this, miscalculated that.
 Monsieur le secrétaire’s constant shuttling between Vienna and Geneva complicated things.
 She had trouble deciding what to keep and discard.
 She suspected the servants were pilfering.

 Three evenings before the move she arrived at his apartment feeling testy.
 Always particular about her grooming, she looked – by her usual standards – unkempt.

 Her complaints about the tiresome bureaucracy involved in this routine move to a nearby country had themselves become tiresome.
-But Cat always let her vent.
-Now she returned to that theme.
-Tonight, though, his concerns were more immediate.
+But Cat always let her vent, conscious of how soon they’d become long-distance lovers.
+Now she returned to that theme yet again.
+Tonight, though, Cat’s concerns were more immediate.
 He started massaging her shoulders, pressing his thumbs on the back of her neck the way she liked.
-He whispered, “I can help you forget all that.”
+He whispered, “I can help you forget all those problems.”

 Liz shook him off.
 “Are you deaf?
 You don’t get it, do you?
 I’m not in the mood!
 Je suis fatiguée!”

 “I know what you meant!
 It’s all you ever mean.”

 She let fly with a string of condemnations.
 He didn’t really love her.
 He just used her body.
 He ignored her feelings.
 He didn’t even notice how tired and tense she was.
 She shouldn’t have come over that evening.
 At least her husband respected her in his own way.
 Visiting him that evening was a mistake.
 This whole thing was a mistake.
 She didn’t even know why she was there.
 Leave me alone.
 Don’t touch me!
 I said don’t touch me!
 I’m going home!
 Don’t call me!